pelias-deprecated/document-service/README.md

 ## Output

 `GET` requests to the `/synthesize` endpoint return a content-type `application/json` response ready to be sent to Elasticsearch for create/update and queryable by the Pelias API.
-The output for OpenAddresses `30 West 26th St` is:
+The output for OpenAddresses `30 W 26th St` is:

 ```
 {